zulip/zulip/docs/production/export-and-import.md

     * Ensure that the Zulip server you're importing into is running the same version of Zulip as the server you're exporting from.

-    * For exports from zulipchat.com, you need to [upgrade to master][upgrade-zulip-from-git], since we run run master on zulipchat.com:
+    * For exports from Zulip Cloud (zulip.com), you need to [upgrade to master][upgrade-zulip-from-git], since we run run master on Zulip Cloud:

       ```
       /home/zulip/deployments/current/scripts/upgrade-zulip-from-git master
       ```

-      It is not sufficient to be on the latest stable release, as zulipchat.com runs pre-release versions of Zulip that are often several months of development ahead of the latest release.
+      It is not sufficient to be on the latest stable release, as zulip.com runs pre-release versions of Zulip that are often several months of development ahead of the latest release.

     * Note that if your server has limited free RAM, you'll want to